-DATE: NOVEMBER 24, 2009
+DATE: DECEMBER 15, 2009

-- Needs: For the Planning Commission to consider and recommend approval of the Bicycle Master Plan and the associated Negative Declaration to the City Council. - Facts: - 1.
-Pursuant to the Circulation Element of the 1991 General Plan Update, the City adopted its first Bikeway Master Plan in 1993.
+- Needs: For the City Council to adopt the Bicycle Master Plan and the associated Negative Declaration. - Facts: Pursuant to the Circulation Element of the 1991 General Plan Update, the City adopted its first Bikeway Master Plan in 1993.
 This plan was subsequently updated in 2002, and will need to be updated every five years consistent with the State's funding cycle. - 2.
 To qualify for bicycle facility improvement grants, the City is required to adopt an updated Bicycle Master Plan by December 31, 2009 that incorporates specific criteria in the State Streets and Highways Code. - 3.
 The Bicycle Master Plan includes goals, policies and actions to help create a "bicyclefriendly" city to encourage use of bicycles for commuting and recreation.
 (Attachment 1, Bicycle Master Plan) - 4.
 An analysis of existing bikeway facilities, identification of deficiencies and proposed new and/or improved facilities is provided in the Plan.
 The Plan also includes maps that identify destinations and proposed facilities, as well as a bikeway improvement project list, cost estimates, and list of funding sources. - 5.
 It is not anticipated that the City will need to hire outside resources or staff to implement this bike plan. - 6.
+The Draft Bicycle Master Plan was presented to the Parks and Recreation Advisory Committee, Youth Commission, REC Foundation, and Planning Commission.
+All of these groups provided input on the project and recommended approval of the Plan to the City Council. - 7.
 Per the California Environmental Quality Act (CEQA), an environmental review was prepared for this project.
 No significant environmental impacts were identified as a result of the Bicycle Master Plan.
 A Draft Negative Declaration has been prepared for consideration.
 (Attachment 2)